peterolson/BigInteger.js/README.md

 #### `shiftLeft(n)`

 Shifts the number left by `n` places in its binary representation.
 If a negative number is provided, it will shift right.
+Throws an error if `n` is outside of the range `[-9007199254740992, 9007199254740992]`.

  - `bigInt(8).shiftLeft(2)` => `32`
  - `bigInt(8).shiftLeft(-2)` => `2`

 #### `shiftRight(n)`

 Shifts the number right by `n` places in its binary representation.
 If a negative number is provided, it will shift left.
+Throws an error if `n` is outside of the range `[-9007199254740992, 9007199254740992]`.

  - `bigInt(8).shiftRight(2)` => `2`
  - `bigInt(8).shiftRight(-2)` => `32`